cgeyskens/phd/alphafold/notes.md

-## Questions for couse:
+## Questions for course:

 - AlphaFold HPC run:
-    - Isn't there like a safe Docker image that VSC users can use as an apptainer to run the latest version of AlphaFold2-Multimer?
+    V- Is there a safe Docker image that VSC users can use as an apptainer to run the latest version of AlphaFold2-Multimer?
+        KUL HPC admin: Try to make the apptainer definition file yourself.
-    - Do you also need to include the Signal Peptide?
+    V- Do you also need to include the Signal Peptide?
 Samsoe et al. 2024 uses without the SP.
+From training, they also run it without the SP.
-    - Which AlphaFold, i.e. AlphaFold2-Multimer or AlphaFold3, is best for predicting protein-protein interactions?
+    V- Which AlphaFold, i.e. AlphaFold2-Multimer or AlphaFold3, is best for predicting protein-protein interactions?
+My feeling is AF2-Multimer but check the MSA paring for AF3 more deeply.
+From the course, in the AlphaFold community, for protein-protein interactions, they still use AF2-Multimer.
+    V- For AF3, how to add the posttranslational modifications?
+By experimental knowledge or UniProt annotations?
+We are not there yet for having the posttranslational effects on the structure.
+    V- Can you let AF3 use a more deeper MSA, comparable to AF2?
+See AF3/issue289 for further research.
+How do you do custom MSA?
+    From course: you can use the AF2 MSA as input to AF3.
+There are tools out there for custom MSA.
+    V- Please explain MSA pairing and unpairing, which is best for protein-protein interactions?
+MSA pairing is the ordering of other species sequences that are in the same order for both proteins in protein-protein interactions.
+They usually do the pairing for protein-protein interactions.

 - ChimeraX:
     - How do I select the chains that are only in contact with each other from outputs of AlphaFold Multimer?
     - How do I color the proteins by protein such that its more clear.
             "color #1/A red" & "color #1/B blue"
-    - How many agstroms is considered a contact?
-8 Ang?
+    V- How many agstroms is considered a contact?
+From Samsoe et al.: 8 Ang.
+From the course: they are considered below 3 to 4 angstroms.
-    - How do I represent the "bonds" between the two proteins
+    - How do I represent the "bonds" between the two proteins?

 ## Scores: